Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Take a boat trip to Cabo Catoche.
+I loved my trip to Cabo Catoche!
 This inlet is further away from town, but it’s where you get the clearest, most beautiful water.
 An absolute must for people who want good photos of Holbox.
-Most Cabo Catoche trips include snorkeling and/or fishing.
+This Cabo Catoche tour includes snorkeling and/or fishing.

 See three islands on a boat trip.
-The popular three-island boat trip will take you to Bird Island, home to tons of interesting birds; uninhabited Pasion Island, where you can walk on a sandbar; as well as the mainland to swim in Cenote Yalahau.
-You can book here.
+This popular three-island boat trip will take you to Bird Island, home to tons of interesting birds; uninhabited Pasion Island, where you can walk on a sandbar; as well as the mainland to swim in Cenote Yalahau.

-If you’re visiting from June through September, swim with whale sharks.
-If you like sea creatures, this is phenomenal to witness!
-Peak season is in July and August and you can book here.
+If you’re visiting from June through September, you can swim with whale sharks!
+One of the coolest activities you can do in Mexico!
+Peak season is in July and August.

 Just hang out on the beach.
 Even if you don’t book a hotel with beachfront access, there are lots of beach clubs and restaurants where you can set up camp for the day.